tango4567/linux/README.md

 <br>
 This repository is collection of multiple linux commands.

-# op
-## op

-How to uninstall and install apache in Ubuntu.
+# How to uninstall and install apache in Ubuntu.

 Actully I'm getting following problem with solution with terminal output: